 - the positioning of magnets in a group

-Depending on the temperature, we distinguish between three different types of losses:
+Depending on the temperature, we distinguish between three different types of loss:

-Reversible temperature loss
+Reversible loss of adhesive force

-- Temperature area: just above the maximum working temperature
+- Temperature range: just above the maximum working temperature

-- The magnet is less magnetic as long as it is hot.
+- The magnet is less magnetic while it is hot.

-- Once it is cooled down, it regains its original strength.
+- Once it has cooled down, it regains its original strength.

-- It makes no difference how often the magnet is heated up and cooled down.
+- It makes no difference how often the magnet is heated and cooled down again.

-- Temperatur area: significantly above the maximum working temperature
+- Temperature range: significantly higher than the maximum working temperature

-- The magnet is weakened permanently, even after it is cooled down.
+- The magnet is weakened permanently, even after it has cooled down.

 - Repeated heating at the same temperature does not amplify irreversible losses.

-Permanent lossAround the Curie temperature, the structure of permanent magnets starts to change.
-Remagnetising is no longer possible.
+Permanent loss of adhesive forceAt temperatures around the Curie temperature, the structure of permanent magnets begins to change permanently.
+Remagnetisation is no longer possible.

-Duration of heatingThe duration of heating has only a minimal influence on the strength of losses when it comes to irreversible losses, given that the temperature was the same everywhere on the inside of the magnet.
-When heating up a thick magnet for a short time, the outside temperature may be much higher than the maximum core temperature inside the magnet.
-In that case, temperature losses are dependent on the position - the magnet is therefore irregularly magnetised.
+Duration of heatingThe duration of heating has only a minimal influence on the magnitude of losses when it comes to irreversible losses, provided the temperature inside the magnet is the same everywhere during the heating process.
+If a thick magnet is briefly subjected to intense heating, the external temperature may be much higher than the maximum core temperature inside the magnet.
+In this case, temperature losses are dependent on the position - the magnet is therefore irregularly magnetised.

-Magnet shape, direction of magnetisation and positionWhether heating leads to irreversible losses depends not only on the temperature type of a magnet but also on the following three factors.
-The maximum working temperatures are therefore only reference points.
+Magnet shape, the direction of magnetisation and positionWhether irreversible losses occur when a magnet is heated depends not only on the temperature type but also on the following three factors.
+The maximum working temperatures of the magnets are, therefore, only reference points.